WATER & ROCK ART RESIDENCY 🇬🇷 GREECE

 |

-This is where you come in!
-We invite you to spend some time here and soak up the beauty and energy the landscape has to offer.
-There is no doubt that the scenery, wildlife and history will inspire you to create something beautiful.
 The island will be generous to you, and your gift back to her will be your creativity which in turn will inspire others to look at nature differently and cherish the richness, beauty and life that it brings.
-Currently the residency can take three artists/writers at a time who will live in a shared house.
-REQUIREMENTS: The residency is open to artists, writers, researchers and scientists who work with the themes of nature. |
+Currently the residency can take 3 to 6 creatives at a time who will live in a shared house.
+REQUIREMENTS: The residency is open to creatives, artists, writers, researchers and scientists who work with the themes of nature. |

 |